 A Training Needs Assessment Can Increase Learning by Reducing Problems with Resistance

-A training needs assessment measures readiness for training at the organizational and individual level.
-As it relates to diversity training, the assessment process uncovers diversity barriers, and sources of resistance at the organizational and individual level.
-Identifying and eliminating barriers and reducing resistance that can undermine training efforts, can increase long term learning success.
+Training needs assessment measures readiness for training at the organizational and individual levels.
+As it relates to diversity training, the assessment process uncovers diversity barriers and sources of resistance at the organizational and individual levels.
+Identifying and eliminating barriers and reducing resistance that can undermine training efforts, can increase long-term learning success.

 Diversity training subject matter presents unique training challenges.
 In Diversity Resistance in Organizations, Kecia Thomas observes that due to the emotional and political issues involved, there is heightened sensitivity and potential for resistance.
 There are a range of factors attributed to resistance and it helps to understand what resistance is, why it disrupts the training environment and how to address and eliminate it as a barrier to your D&I training efforts.

 - Unconscious Bias.
 Attention to diversity and inclusion brings attention to bias and how people understand and interact with each other.
 This directly impacts the status quo, which can trigger fear of loss.
 When moving away from traditional ways (status quo) of thinking and conducting work is suggested, it can be viewed as a threat, or risk to established norms.

 - Opinions and Individual Beliefs.
 Deeply held opinions and individual beliefs may increase the risk of resistance and interfere with learning.
 For example, an individual employee’s beliefs may conflict with diversity and inclusion training goals.
 Leaders and management may be reticent to embrace diversity if they believe it threatens their collective foothold.
 This can also be the case for individual contributors.
 Consequently, if training participants feel their personal beliefs are being called into question or contested, disengaged learners are the result, before the inclusion training even begins.